1. Boat Noodles (Thailand)

 The broth is a porky brew that starts with a spoon of pork blood that’s mingled together with a scorching hot scoop of pork soup so the blood curdles and creates a rich soupy gravy.

-A bit of chili flakes and a spoon of spicy vinegar and you’re ready to begin slurping down boat noodles like a champ.
+A few chili flakes and a spoon of spicy vinegar and you’re ready to begin slurping down boat noodles like a champ.

 2. Ramen (Japan)

-Not only is Japan a country for seafood lovers, it's also a country that has a repertoire of soup noodle dishes to be proud of.
-Great passion, fresh ingredients, and culinary precision is used in a good bowl of ramen.
+Not only is Japan a country for seafood lovers, but it's also a country that has a repertoire of soup noodle dishes to be proud of.
+Great passion, fresh ingredients, and culinary precision are used in a good bowl of ramen.

 Ramen noodles are most often made with wheat and combined with a fish or meat flavored broth.